In this series of articles, UA managers will answer 6 questions to share their insights on UA and industry trends.

 Thanks to the success we are seeing, our UA team has grown in 2020, along with the team creating video and image content, making me really proud to be part of this growth.

-2. Can You Tell Us More about the Challenges within the UA Social Casino Landscape?
-What Are Some of the Challenges You’re Faced with?
+2. What Are the Challenges within the UA Social Casino Landscape?

 Yes, especially for us.
 Megarama wanted to create a concept where you can actually watch ads in order to keep playing instead of paying.
 Therefore, most of our revenue comes from ads, which is totally opposite to what other social casino publishers do.
 So, that’s a challenge in itself, but we adapted and are doing a solid job, I’d say.

 Moreover, it goes without saying that lately, the biggest challenge for all publishers is the iOS 14 update.
 Targeting new users without IDFA on the iOS platform requires education on current affairs and constant communication with literally every account manager you are working with to try and adapt to the new era of UA on iOS.